Skip to main content

 The bailiff enforcement sector's lack of effective regulation or failure to follow standards was a recurring issue in both reports.
 The video evidence from the Enforcement Conduct Board research paints a shocking picture.

 There's no redress scheme that covers all enforcement agents and is available for people to use.
-Currently, people wishing to file complaints about bailiffs face costly, complex court processes.
-Bailiffs rarely suffer the consequences for breaching the rules.
+People wishing to complain about bailiffs face costly, complex court processes.

 About the authors